kristielGJ/TechBoostVlearn/Backend/courses/Python_Programming_for_Beginners_course.md

 ### Question 2

-**Educational Content:** Lists and dictionaries offer different functionalities.
-Lists are best used when the order of elements matters, and you need to access elements by their position.
-Dictionaries are ideal for storing data in key-value pairs, allowing for efficient lookup based on keys.
-Understanding when to use lists and dictionaries is crucial for efficient programming.
+**Educational Content:** Lists and dictionaries offer different functionalities in programming.
+While lists are suitable for storing ordered collections of items, dictionaries excel in storing key-value pairs for efficient data retrieval.
+It is important to understand the differences between lists and dictionaries to choose the appropriate data structure for a given task.

-**Question:** Which data structure is best suited for storing data in key-value pairs?
+**Question:** Which data structure is best suited for storing key-value pairs in Python?

 Options:
 - a: Lists